Abdulghani-Alhamwi/DVLD/README.md

 * Store personal information such as national number, name, date of birth, phone, email, address, and country.
 * Reuse person records across applications and user accounts.
 * Filter and paginate people records.
+* Retrieve records progressively instead of loading large datasets into memory at once.

 </details>